givemehtml5/givemehtml5.github.io/about.md

 ---

 Vintage platfomers lover, I'll try to develop both a fun html5 game and a blog in parallel.
-The goa of the blog is to explain the different steps of development.
+The aim of the blog is to explain the different steps of development.

 ### Contact me